 What can we do?

-In Singapore, Roundtable on Sustainable Palm Oil (RSPO) certified palm oil is currently the closest option we have for haze-free palm oil.
-Hence, vegetable oil that only uses sustainable palm oil will be ‘RSPO-certified.’
+In Singapore, Roundtable on Sustainable Palm Oil (RSPO) certification is the closest we have as a haze-free option.
+Hence, vegetable oil that only uses SPO will be ‘RSPO-certified.’

-While complete avoidance is virtually impossible in a palm-oil intoxicated world, it is important to know about the palm oil problem and slowly try to reduce our use of palm oil products.
-By voting with our dollar, we are telling suppliers we do not want palm oil, or that we only want sustainable palm oil.
+it is completely impossible to avoid palm oil.
+But, it is important to understand the problem and slowly reduce our use of products that contains it.
+By voting with our dollar, we are telling suppliers we do not want palm oil.
+Or that we only want SPO.
 This indeed will slowly drive the economic change needed to alleviate the problems that palm oil brings upon society.